Even Orientations and Pfaffian graphs: Equivalence between Bad and Non-Pfaffian Graphs

 \section{Equivalence between Bad and Non-Pfaffian Graphs}

 In this section we prove our main characterization Theorem \ref{BadNonPfaf}.
-Firstly we need the following lemma which relates Pfaffian graphs to even $F$--orientations, and an accessory characterization of non--Pfaffian graphs in terms of simply bad graphs (c.f.
+Firstly we need the following lemma which relates Pfaffian graphs to even $F$-orientations, and an accessory characterization of non-Pfaffian graphs in terms of simply bad graphs (c.f.
 Proposition \ref{thm1_9}).

-\begin{lemma} Let $G$ be a non--Pfaffian graph containing a $1$--factor $F$.
-Suppose that $G$ has an even $F$--orientation.
+\begin{lemma} Let $G$ be a non-Pfaffian graph containing a $1$-factor $F$.
+Suppose that $G$ has an even $F$-orientation.
 Then $G$ is simply bad. \end{lemma}